Margaret Goddard Holt papers

 Processed by Burd Schlessinger, 2009

-Starting in September 2022, Smith College Special Collections will be renumbering many boxes to eliminate duplicate numbers within collections in order to improve researcher experience.
-The following changes will be made in this collection: Accession 2013-S-0032, Box 1 renumbered as Box 124
+Between September 2022 and February 2023, Smith College Special Collections renumbered many boxes to eliminate duplicate numbers within collections in order to improve researcher experience.
+The following changes were made in this collection: Accession 2013-S-0032, Box 1 renumbered as Box 124

 - Antinuclear movement -- United States